-Rich tributes were paid to freedom fighter, philosopher and eminent educationist Maulana Abul Kalam Azad on his 125th birth anniversary celebrations held here on Monday.
+Rich tributes were paid to freedom fighter, philosopher and eminent educationist Maulana Abul Kalam Azad on his birth anniversary celebrations held here on November 11.
 The day is being celebrated as National Education Day.
 The birth anniversary of Bharat Ratna Maulana Abul Kalam Azad, prominently known as the first union cabinet minister of Education is celebrated on 11th November since 2008.
 It is declared as “National Education Day in India by Government of India in 2008.

 When education in India is soaring its wings in the various fields of education for the overall development of Indian students.
 Simultaneously striving for increasing employability of the graduates, postgraduates, the celebrations of “National Education Day” is proved to be a great impetus to the efforts of the government, educational bodies and faculties.
 The National Education Day is welcomed with optimism as this will ultimately add to the National development.

 “If a country is to be corruption free and become a nation of beautiful minds, I strongly feel there are three key societal members who can make a difference.
 They are the father, the mother and the teacher.” -Maulana Abul Kalam Azad.

 On November 11 every year, India celebrates the national education day with institutions across the country conducting competitions, seminars and workshops.
 Here are some points you need to know about this event and why it is an important day for the nation.